brohrer/sqlogging/README.md

 * Parameters
   * `data`(`dict`) - Write (at the specified severity level) a row into the sqlite db.
-  The dictionary contains keys with the name of the column to be written, and values with the data element corresponding to that columns.
+  The dictionary contains keys with the name of the column to be written, and values with the data element corresponding to that column.
   Any columns not included
   in the dict keys will be populated with `NULL`.
 (These will be `None` when queried and converted to Python.)